Boran/webfact-make/README.md

   - the Administrator role should have all rights on the Website/Template content types and Webfactory UI.

 Optional configuration:
-* Theme
-  admin/structure/block : disable the navigation + drupal blocks (should be done by the final.sh script)
 * Webfactory
   - admin/structure/block: enable the myWebsites into the content zone, only for the listed pages 'user', 'user/*'
   - node/add: add more templates